 The Bridesmaid Dresses

-I’d decided early on I wanted black bridesmaid dresses which I soon realised was quite a controversial choice for weddings.
+I’d decided early on I wanted black bridesmaid dresses which I soon realised was quite a controversial choice for wedding outfits.
 So many people are of the belief that you can’t wear black to weddings as it is what you wear to funerals.
 However, as our venue was so white I just loved the contrast with the black.
 Besides, I personally am not really into wearing colourful clothes.
 My whole wardrobe consists of black, white, grey, beige and denim, so I couldn’t imagine my girls in anything other than quite a neutral colour.
 I searched far and wide for bridesmaid dresses, but because I’d decided on black, the majority of dresses advertised as specifically bridesmaid dresses did not come in black.
-This suited me because 1) my budget wouldn’t allow for these dresses and 2) I didn’t want ‘typical’ bridesmaid dresses.
+This suited me because my budget wouldn’t allow for these dresses!

 I decided to wait for the Black Friday sales and I ordered a bunch of dresses online in all sizes.
 I made sure to size up and down just in case they didn’t come true to size.
 There was one dress I preferred, but I didn’t tell my bridesmaids as I wanted them to like the dress and not just say they liked whatever I wanted.
 I got all my girls round mine to try on the dresses, although one of my Maid of Honours (I had two) was pregnant at the time so she watched and shared her opinion.
 I saved my favourite ’til last and luckily they all really liked it!
 I think it’s a flattering dress as it is fitted around the bust but skims down from the waist and is easy to move in.

 I’d spoken to my bridesmaids before and asked if they would mind paying for their own dresses, which they all assured me they were fine with.
-This is quite risky and can offend some people, but my girls understood the restraints with our budget and were very kind.
-I also didn’t order any dresses that were expensive as I didn’t want to choose a dress that was £150 and then ask them to fork out for it.
+This is quite risky and can offend some people, but my girls understood the restraints with our wedding outfits budget and were very kind.
+I also didn’t order any dresses that were expensive as I didn’t want to choose a dress that was £200 and then ask them to fork out for it.
 In fact, the dress we all liked was an absolute bargain!
-I’m not really sure why I ordered it because I’d expected it to be awful quality due to the price and where it’s from, but I thought it was worth a try and it was amazing.
+I’m not really sure why I ordered it because I’d expected it to be awful quality due to the price and where it’s from, but I thought it was worth a try and it was amazing quality.
 The dress was the Chiffon Strappy Open Shoulder Maxi Dress from Boohoo, which only cost £25!!
 In fact, as it was Black Friday I got a 20% off code so in the end it was only £20!
-That just goes to show you don’t have to spend a fortune, just because it’s a wedding.
+That just goes to show you don’t have to spend a fortune on wedding outfits.

 For their accessories, they all wore their own shoes and jewellery.
 I didn’t mind what shoes their wore as you wouldn’t really see them, but they all chose similar style shoes which worked nicely.
 They also wore the copper bangle which I’d given them as part of their Bridesmaid Boxes that I’d made, which tied in nicely to the copper accents in the venue decorations.